Belodri/Orbital-Mini-Sandbox/PDD.md

     - Simplified and optimized Tick workflow by eliminating the need for double buffering.
 - **09/07/2025**
     - Added `QuadTreeNode.cs` and `AABB.cs` quad tree components to `Physics` structure.
-    - Redefined `AppShell` as an event-based, reactive, unidirectional orchestrator and preset handler.
+    - Redefined `App` as an event-based, reactive, unidirectional orchestrator and preset handler.
     - Refactored `CanvasView` into a fully decoupled, dumb rendering component.
     - Refactored `AppDataManager` into a decoupled data manager with queued updates.
 - **03/07/2025**